petermetz/openapi-llm-adapter-gemini/README.md

 });

 //
-// 3.
-Use the Runner Component to execute the OpenAPI operations
+// 4.
+Use the Runner component to execute the OpenAPI operations
 //
 const client = new TodoApi(
   new Configuration({ basePath: "http://localhost:3000" })